-Rose Park includes multiple locally owned, independent businesses, with everything from food to clothes to furniture along 4th Street and 7th Street.
-Once considered simply the poorer cousin of Belmont Heights, Rose Park has developed its own identity and is now considered by many to be a hip area of Long Beach.
-It attracts coffee shops, small vintage boutiques, and unique indoor and outdoor eateries on all sides — along with creative, artistic types who enjoy frequenting the businesses.
+Rose Park has an abundance of locally-owned, independent businesses.
+Along 4th and 7th Street, you can find everything from food to clothes to furniture.
+Rose Park was once considered simply the poorer cousin of Belmont Heights.
+Since then, it has developed its own identity and is now a hip area of Long Beach.
+It attracts coffee shops, small vintage boutiques, and unique indoor and outdoor eateries — along with creative, artistic types who enjoy frequenting the businesses.

-Along with entertainment, you’ll find modern eateries like Restauration, The Social List, and Number Nine, making the perfect dinner getaway without the long trip and traffic you’d encounter heading to Melrose in Los Angeles.
-Lola’s brings refinement and excitement to classic Mexican food dishes and a fantastic weekend brunch that invites you to sit outside and enjoy the weather.
-Portfolio Coffee and Rose Park Roasters make for perfect places to spend an afternoon working or people watching with a good espresso in hand.
+Modern eateries like The Social List, make Rose Park the perfect dinner getaway without the traffic you’d encounter heading to Melrose in LA.
+If you’re in the mood for Mexican food, Lola’s brings refinement and excitement to classic Mexican food dishes.
+Portfolio Coffee and Rose Park Roasters make for lovely places to spend an afternoon working or people-watching.

 Getting Around Rose Park

 Rose Park is an extremely walkable neighborhood and most of the area boasts very high WalkScores.
-If you’re going to get groceries or just going to get quick bite to eat, a short stroll will take you where you want to go without having to scramble for parking.
-In addition to the attractions within Rose Park, other nearby neighborhoods such as Bluff Park, Carroll Park, and Belmont Heights are just a short walk away, as is the beach.
+Grab groceries or just a quick bite to eat with a quick stroll instead of scrambling for parking.
+Aside from Rose Park, other nearby neighborhoods such as Bluff Park, Carroll Park, and Belmont Heights are just a short walk away, as is the beach.

 The neighborhood is also extremely bike-friendly.
-The Long Beach Bike Share program has found its way into Rose Park as well, with cheery blue beach cruisers that can be rented for a low rate and take advantage of Long Beach’s bike-positive neighborhoods.
+The Long Beach Bike Share program has found its way into Rose Park as well!
+You’ll find cheery blue beach cruisers that can be rented for low rates throughout the neighborhood.
 When riding by bicycle, East Village, Belmont Shore, Bluff Park, and Downtown can be reached quickly and easily, with dedicated bike lanes scattered throughout.
-For those looking for interesting architecture and a casual ride, Carroll Park also sits very closely to the Rose Park area, with more unique Colonial and Craftsman homes to admire.
+Interested in architecture and a short ride?
+Carroll Park sits very close to the Rose Park area, with more unique Colonial and Craftsman homes to admire.

 Rose Park Homes

-Many homeowners are drawn to the Rose Park neighborhood by its large lots and Craftsman bungalows, which are by far the predominant style of home.
-Some of the homes have been lovingly restored while others are still opportunities for buyers looking for a home they can fix up and make their own.
-Spanish style homes and an occasional Victorian homes are also found in the area, along with multi-unit properties that sprang up during an era when more affordable housing was sought and higher density was allowed.
-Much of the area has since been down-zoned, and with the historic district, it’s no longer possible to tear down a bungalow and put up a multi-unit structure.
+Many homeowners are drawn to Rose Park for its large lots and Craftsman bungalows.
+Some of the homes have been lovingly restored while others are a great fixer-upper opportunity.
+Spanish-style homes and occasional Victorian homes are also found in the area.
+Multi-unit properties also sprang up during an era when more affordable housing was sought and higher density was allowed.
+Since Rose park is a historic district, it’s no longer possible to tear down a bungalow and put up a multi-unit structure.
 Modifications to homes within the historic district require that homeowners follow city design guidelines.

 A Couple Oddities

 The Skinny House on Gladys Avenue near 4th Street is a fascinating slice (literally) of Long Beach.
 This three-story home that is no wider than 10 feet came to be when Newton P. Rummonds built the house in 1932 after taking on a bet that he wouldn’t be able to build anything on the tiny plot of land he had been gifted.
 A fun side note: this was the first home I sold in Long Beach back in 1999 after the client asked for charm, history, and a good match to her small budget.
-This home ended up being a perfect fit, and continues to draw interest to this day as a Long Beach landmark and for being a fascinating thing to run into in Rose Park.
+The home fit perfectly and continues to draw interest to this day.
 The first time I sold this home, it was just $100,000, the second time it listed for $225,000.
-Currently even small condos in the area would go for more than that.
+Currently, even small condos in the area would go for more than that.

 Have you ever driven by and wished you could take a peek inside the Skinny House?
 Here’s a clip from the Early Show from 2001, the second time I sold it.

-The Long Beach parrots also are known to drop through the neighborhood, munching on tree fruits and chirping their way through the afternoon.
-While they are best known for their presence in Belmont Heights and along Belmont Shore, they don’t shy away from the larger trees of Rose Park and nearby Recreation Park.
-You’ll recognize these birds by the sounds they make long before you see them, as many locals have learned to live with and love them as the parrot population has grown over time.
+Keep an eye out for the iconic Long Beach parrots!
+They are known to drop through the neighborhood, munching on tree fruits and chirping their way through the afternoon.
+They typically hang out in Belmont Heights and Belmont Shore, but they don’t shy away from the larger trees of Rose Park.
+You’ll recognize these birds by the sounds they make long before you see them.
+Many locals have learned to live with and love them as the parrot population has grown over time.

 Want to Move to Rose Park?

-The local real estate market has shown positive growth for the last three years, and homes for sale often sell above list price when in move-in ready condition.
-If you’d like more information on Rose Park and the real estate market in Long Beach, we’d be happy to help with your needs.
+The local real estate market has shown positive growth for the last three years.
+Oftentimes, homes often sell above the list price when they’re move-in ready.
+For more information on Rose Park, give us a call!